-Perguisites and Other Personal Benefits
+Perquisites and Other Personal Benefits

 We determine perquisites on a case-by-case basis and will provide a perquisite or other personal benefit to an executive officer, including our NEOs, when we believe it is necessary to attract or retain the executive officer.
-Any perquisites we supply are reasonable and consistent with market trends in the countries in which our executive officers are located.
+Any perquisites we provide are reasonable and consistent with market trends in the countries in which our executive officers are located.
 We believe that providing these benefits is a relatively inexpensive way to enhance the competitiveness of the executive officer's compensation package.
-In fiscal year 2022, we did not provide any perquisites or personal benefits to our NEOs not otherwise made available to our other employees.
+In fiscal year 2023, we did not provide any perquisites or other personal benefits to our NEOs not otherwise made available to our other employees, with the exception of hotel accommodations near our headquarters in San Francisco, which we provided to our Chief Financial Officer, Mr. Christopher Harms, in connection with his travel from Los Gatos, California to our headquarters.
+See the "Fiscal Year 2023 Summary Compensation Table" below for more information.

-Any policies with respect to perquisites and other personal benefits to our named executive officers are subject to review and approval by our Compensation Committee (or the Board for our CEO).
+Any policies with respect to perquisites and other personal benefits to our named executive officers are subject to review and approval by our Compensation Committee (or the independent members of the full Board in the case of our CEO).